databrew/cloudbrewr/README.md

 region = us-west-2
 output = json
 ```
-3. Log in as usual
+3. Restart everything (R, Command Prompt) and log in as usual

 ## Contribute